 That number will determine the order that you are auditioned.
-It's very important you do not lose your number or wristband, otherwise you'll be sent all the way back to the end of the line again to get new number.
+It's very important you do not lose your number or wristband, otherwise you'll be sent all the way back to the end of the line again to get a new number.

 Also keep in mind the lines may be long.
 We never know exactly how many people will show up, so please dress warm.
 You should consider this an ALL DAY COMMITMENT.

 STEP 3: Check In

-The next step is the on-site check in-desk.
+The next step is the on-site check-in desk.
 Even if you registered online, you'll need to check in.
 It’s here you’ll submit your paperwork and show your Photo ID.
 Everyone in your act needs to fill out the paperwork, and it’s a lot better to download it right now, read it over carefully, and fill it out at home, than outside on the street.
-Even better, electronically sign it at home before you came.
+Even better, electronically sign it at home before you come.
 We'd hate for you to wait in line, then get to the check in and not have what you need, so read the paperwork section carefully.

 If you are a minor and you're coming without your parent or legal guardian, please fill out this special paperwork beforehand.
 If a minor is coming to support a family member or friend and is NOT auditioning, you will still need to fill out the special minor paperwork or else they will not be allowed inside.
 Please make sure it is filled out completely and notarized before entering the venue.
 For instance, if a coach or instructor is bringing a bunch of minors to the audition, every single minor needs their own special minor paperwork.
 So once again, any person under 18 coming into the venue will need to bring their COMPLETED special minor paperwork, notarized form, and some sort of identification.

 STEP 4: Show Us Your Talent